IamLiesa/blog_21moves/content/blog/bedtime-yoga-10-exercises-for-better-sleep.md

 Whenever I’m having a hard time sleeping, some goodnight yoga exercises are my go to in order to calm myself down before going to bed.
 Today I want to show you my favorite Yoga moves before going to bed.
 By the way, there is a whole infographic with all the poses [at the end of the post](#infographic).
 I hope you like it!

 {{< fluid_pin_it_images
-  "col-xs-12|img/posts/bedtime-yoga-10-exercises-for-better-sleep/bedtime yoga.jpeg|yoga poses for a better sleep" ->}}
+  "col-xs-12|img/posts/bedtime-yoga-10-exercises-for-better-sleep/bedtime_yoga.jpg|yoga poses for a better sleep" ->}}

 {{% chapter_header "What kind of Yoga is best before going to bed?" "whatYogaIsBestBeforeBedtime" %}}